 Stephanie St. Clair was born in Martinique, an island in the East Caribbean on December 24, 1897 and came to the United States via Marseilles, France.
-In 1912 she arrived in Harlem.
-She was known for her deep involvement in the seedy gangster underworld.
+In 1912 fifteen-year-old St. Clair arrived in Harlem and eventually by the 1920s became known for her deep involvement in the seedy gangster underworld.
 According to those who knew her, she was arrogant, sophisticated and astute to the ways of urban life.
 She reportedly told people that she was born in “European France” and was able to speak “flawless French” as opposed to the less refined French spoken by those in the Caribbean.
 Whenever people questioned her national origin, she would always respond in French.
 St. Clair also spoke Spanish.
 Noted for her fierce temper, St. Clair spouted profanity in various languages when angered or outraged by some perceived slight or injustice.
 Her eloquent sense of fashion was well- known throughout Harlem where she was referred to as Madame St. Clair.
 In in the rest of Manhattan and other city boroughs, she was referred to as “Queenie.”

 St. Clair developed the first numbers bank located in Harlem.
 Here she and her partners, including Ellsworth “Bumpy” Johnson, made the first significant criminal fortunes in black New York.
 Initially they had little competition except for rival Casper Holstein but by the 1930s their undisputed control over Harlem’s numbers rackets was challenged.
 After the Great Depression began and Prohibition ended in 1932, a number of white New York mobsters saw their profits rapidly diminish.
 They turned to the lucrative Harlem illegal gambling scene to supplement their loss revenue.
 Led by Dutch Schultz, a coalition of non-Harlem gangsters engaged in a bloody war with St. Clair and her allies for control of organized crime in that community.
 Over 40 people were killed in gangland related violence including often the murder of Harlem numbers operators.